AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/lycabettus.jpg" alt="drawing" width="500"/>

 Lycabettus hill is the highest point in the center of Athens.
-At the top of the hill, you can dine in the reastaurant and visit the church of Agios Georgios.
+At the top of the hill, you can dine in the restaurant and visit the church of Agios Georgios.
 There are 3 ways to reach the top:

 1. Climbing up the hill on foot, which is a long climb but not so difficult one.
 2. Cable car if hiking and climbing isn't your thing.
 I would recommend that you take the cable car to get to the top and then go down on foot.